Cricklewood: Industrial history

+In 1987 the Samuelson Brothers (David, Sydney, Michael and Tony) sold their shares in the Samuelson Group of companies to Eagle Trust PLC, a prominent UK-based industrial and television conglomerate, at which point the company’s presence in Cricklewood started to wind down.
+The Production Village was sold that same year to Bass Taverns, and was subsequently used as a live music venue, until it was demolished in 2000 to make way for a Virgin Active Gym, later becoming a David Lloyd Gym in 2022.

+In 1988 Samuelson Film Service moved to a new purpose-built industrial unit in Greenford, although Michael Samuelson maintained the family’s connection with the film industry by organising a successful management buyout of the company’s film lighting division.
+This company continued to operate out of its existing location in nearby Dudden Hill Lane, before moving to Pinewood Studios in 1998.
+Samuelson Film Service would continue to trade for a further nine years, but following the collapse of Eagle Trust, in 1997, the company was bought out and absorbed by Panavision Europe.
+The Samcine House building, however, is still standing, and is currently divided into the Space Station Self Storage facility and The Manor Health and Leisure Club.

 In June 2001, a lynx was captured in Cricklewood after 10 years of sightings by residents.
 The animal was originally nicknamed the "Beast of Barnet" by the local press following numerous sightings of a similarly sized animal around south Hertfordshire and the fringes of north London.
 A senior veterinary officer for the London Zoological Society arrived with the task of sedating the beast using a tranquilliser gun.
 It is believed that someone was keeping the animal illegally and it had escaped.
 The lynx was taken to London Zoo and named Lara.

 Recent developments

 Brent Cross Cricklewood, a £4.5 billion regeneration scheme for Cricklewood, Brent Cross and West Hendon was approved in October 2010, and was expected to start in 2014.
 A new Brent Cross Thameslink station, for 12-car trains, is planned, and for that reason the planned lengthening of Cricklewood station platforms, from 8 to 12-cars, has been abandoned.
 West Hendon is now being dealt with separately.
 This is currently the largest planned development scheme in London.

 The approval was delayed for several years as there were views for and against the proposals.
 These developments were reported in the media.

 In April 2009, the London Borough of Camden decided to oppose the application.
 In May 2009, the London Borough of Brent concluded, although without widespread public pronouncement, that the developers needed to apply for planning permission from Brent as well as from Barnet, because of various road changes that spilled over on to Brent land.
 On 15 September 2009, Barnet recommended approval of the application, in a report to its 23 September Planning Committee, later postponed to 20 October.
 The issue was reported by local media, and was taken up by the national media.